 Punting is another option that many visitors to Canterbury prefer, as it is a tour option that is unique to England.

-Both companies let you take a private tour, where you have the entire punt to yourself but only the Canterbury Punting Co. offers shared tours, where you share the punt with a bunch of other tourists.
-While the private tours can be pricy for just one or two people, they can be good value for a family or a large group.
-Shared tours are very good value for money if you’re travelling alone or with a partner and they are highly recommended.
+These trips are a private tour, where you have the entire punt to yourself.
+While this can be pricy for just one or two people, it can be good value for a family or a large group.

-Canterbury Punting Co. tours depart from Water Lane, around a three-minute walk down Stour Street from High Street, and Westgate Punts depart from Westgate Bridge, not far from Westgate Towers and the Kent Museum of Freemasonry.
-Compared to the rowing boat tour departure point, the departure point for the two punting tour companies can be difficult to find.
+Punting tours depart from Westgate Bridge, not far from Westgate Towers and the Kent Museum of Freemasonry.
+Compared to the rowing boat tour departure point, the punting departure point can be difficult to find.

 Tours generally last for around 40–45 minutes and each punt can hold up to 12 passengers.